-Over the past decade, Dr. Lube and Massey colleagues have been at the forefront of the development of new volcanic phenomena and hazards models.
+Over the past decade, Dr. Lube and Massey University colleagues have been at the forefront of the development of new volcanic phenomena and hazard models.
 At the PELE, the large-scale eruption simulator facility, the researchers synthesize the natural behavior of volcanic super-hazards and generate these flows as they occur in nature, but on a smaller scale.

 The team has made important discoveries about the complex processes behind the motion and the internal structure of the hot currents.
 Read more here and here.
 The limited knowledge of volcanoes, volcanic phenomena, and the difficulties in developing mathematical models prompted Dr. Lube to build Massey’s one-of-a-kind eruption simulator.

 “The problem with volcanoes is that they are extremely violent and so wild that we know in fact very little about them.